nosilver4u/ewww-image-optimizer/readme.txt

 = 7.6.1 =
 *Release Date - TBD*

+* added: detect resizing of PNG8 images in WP_Image_Editor and re-encode
 * added: warning when hiding query strings with Hide My WP
 * fixed: missing srcset when using JS WebP rewriting